-- Access and equality of opportunity for all employees in practices such as training and development and promotion.
-We will ensure that we tackle any barriers to communication, inclusion and progression. - We will ensure that all of our employees are treated with dignity and respect at all levels and regardless of their differences. - We will promote positive action initiatives to specifically engage employees from under representative groups to engage with organisational development ads well as their own development.
+- We will ensure that we tackle any barriers to communication development, inclusion and progression. - We will ensure that all of our employees are treated with dignity and respect at all levels regardless of their differences. - We will promote positive action initiatives to specifically engage employees from under representative groups to engage with organisational development as well as their own development.